-Popigai Impact Structure: Keenan Lee, fact sheet posted on the Colorado Bureau of Mines, Department of Geology and Geological Engineering website, February, 2004.
+Popigai Impact Structure: Keenan Lee, fact sheet posted on the Colorado School of Mines, Department of Geology and Geological Engineering website, February 2004.

-Popigai, Siberia - Well preserved giant impact structure, national treasury, and world's geological heritage: Alexander Deutsch, Victor Masaitis, Falko Langenhorst and Richard Grieve, Episodes, Volume 23, Number 1, pages 3 - 11.
+Popigai, Siberia - Well preserved giant impact structure, national treasury, and world's geological heritage: Alexander Deutsch, Victor Masaitis, Falko Langenhorst, and Richard Grieve, Episodes, Volume 23, Number 1, pages 3 - 11.

-Donald Olson, Mineral Yearbook 2010, United States Geological Survey, January, 2012.
+Diamond (Industrial): Donald Olson, United States Geological Survey, Mineral Commodity Summaries, January 2012.

-Lonsdaleite: Mineral description, Mindat.org, accessed September, 2012.
+Lonsdaleite: Mineral description, Mindat.org, last accessed July 2022.

-Harder than Diamond: Superior Indentation Strength of Wurtzite BN and Lonsdaleite, Zicheng Pan, Hong Sun, Yi Zhang and Changfeng Chen, Physical Review Letters, 102, 055503, The American Physical Society, 2009.
+Harder than Diamond: Superior Indentation Strength of Wurtzite BN and Lonsdaleite: Zicheng Pan, Hong Sun, Yi Zhang, and Changfeng Chen, Physical Review Letters, 102, 055503, The American Physical Society, 2009.